meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 **HEART** - your Soul
 - move quickly, be coordinated, make connections, resist social effects
 - using Conventional Firearms or Throwing Weapons
-- Number of Links you can have
+- Number of Bonds you can have

 **SPINE** - your Body
 - hit hard, move heavy things, take drugs, resist physical effects